Flood Control Engineering: 385-468-6600 2001 South State, N3-120 Salt Lake City, UT 84190

 Salt Lake County participates in FEMA's National Flood Insurance Program (NFIP).
 The program requires participating communities to enact ordinances that:

 FEMA maintains floodplain delineations on a set of maps called Flood Insurance Rate Maps (FIRM).
-Mortgage companies are required to determine if a property they are financing is located within a 100 year floodplain (any zone designation beginning with the letter A).
+Mortgage companies are required to determine if a property they are financing is located within the 1% annual chance floodplain (any zone designation beginning with the letter A).
 If so the mortgage company can require the buyer to obtain flood insurance.

 A buyer can complete an "Elevation Certificate" and submit it to FEMA for review and determination if they wish to challenge a Mortgage Company's determination.

-FEMA has released new Digital Flood Insurance Rate Maps (DFIRMs) effective September 21, 2001 and several revised maps effective May 15, 2002.
+FEMA last released new Digital Flood Insurance Rate Maps (DFIRMs) effective September 25, 2009 and several revised maps effective August 2, 2012.
 These maps are available to view at our office or on the Public Works Interactive Map (expand the NFHL layer group at the bottom of the layer list).
 Anyone may purchase a Flood Insurance Rate Map from FEMA through the “

 Map Service Center”.
 These maps include revisions to Big & Little Cottonwood Creek Flood Zones as well as new Detailed floodplain Information for the Big & Little Willow Creek Flood Zones.